Taxis and minicabs

 Taxi and private hire vehicle drivers have been told how to identify assistance dogs.

 Your assistance dog should wear its harness or identification jacket when you are travelling with it.
 If an identification card was issued for the dog, this should also be carried.

 Dogs should remain on the floor and under control at all times.
 If your dog causes any damage to the vehicle, the driver could ask you to pay for it.

-As well as the rules on wheelchairs and assistance dogs, all taxi and minicab drivers must make sure they don’t discriminate against you and can’t treat you less favourably than other customers.
+As well as the rules on wheelchairs and assistance dogs, all taxi and minicab drivers must make sure they do not discriminate against you and cannot treat you less favourably than other customers.
 They should also make any ‘reasonable adjustments’ to their service for you to make your journey easier.